Cr3sp1/MammoYOLO/README.md

 ### Step 4 - Evaluate performance
 To to evaluate the models performance via ROC and FROC curve run the command:
-`python training.py`
+`python performance_eval.py`

 ### Step 5 - Visualize the results
-The results of the training and model evaluation can be visualized in the Jupyter Notebook 'Results.ipynb'.
+The results of the training and model evaluation can be visualized in the [Jupyter Notebook](Results.ipynb), in which one can also perform prediction on specific images.